-Ayurveda, a branch of Vedic Science, literally means “the knowledge of life” & originated in India as the traditional medical system over 5,000 years ago.
+Ayurveda, a branch of Vedic Science, literally means “the knowledge of life” and it originated in India as the traditional medical system over 5,000 years ago.
 Considered one of the oldest forms of medicine, Ayurveda is at the root of traditional Chinese Medicine.
 Even the Buddha, himself, utilized Ayurvedic remedies.
-This ancient science works both as a preventative & curative medicine.
-In India today, there are Ayurvedic medical schools training physicians in: internal medicine, surgery, gynecology, pediatrics, toxicology & gerontology.
+This ancient science works both as a preventative and curative medicine.
+In India today, there are Ayurvedic medical schools training physicians in: internal medicine, surgery, gynecology, pediatrics, toxicology & Gerontology.

 It is not necessary to attend Ayurvedic medical school in order to understand or implement Ayurvedic knowledge into daily life.
 Ayurveda at its root is a simple, practical science which promotes self-care & preventative medicine.
-According to Ayurveda, we create our state of health based upon how we interact with our environment.
-By making choices that support our inner nature we can live harmoniously & in balance.
+According to Ayurveda, we create our state of health based on how we interact with our environment.
+By making choices that support our inner nature we can live harmoniously and in balance.

-There are 3 constitutions or doshas in Ayurveda: Vata, Pitta & Kapha.
-These three doshas are comprised of the natural elements: ether, air, fire, water & earth.
-Everything that is alive has the 5 elements within it & all 3 doshas.
-However, every living being has a unique blend of the elements & thus the doshas.
-For example, a person may have more fire within them if they are a natural born leader compared to another person that has more of the water element & prefers to act as a loving support for those around them.
+There are 3 constitutions in Ayurveda: Vata Dosha, Pitta Dosha & Kapha Dosha.
+These three doshas are comprised of natural elements: ether, air, fire, water, and earth.
+Everything that is alive has the 5 elements within it and all 3 doshas.
+However, every living being has a unique blend of the elements and thus the doshas.
+For example, a person may have more fire within them if they are a natural born leader compared to another person that has more of the water element and prefers to act as a loving support for those around them.

 Once the foundations of Ayurveda are understood, it is quite simple to begin looking at what life throws at us through an Ayurvedic lens.
 ‘Why am I reacting this way?’
 ‘Why does my skin feel drier in the winter versus the spring?’
 ‘Why am I having trouble sleeping?’
 ‘Why is my skin more sensitive than others?’
 All of these questions can be answered through understanding your Ayurvedic constitution.